Skip to main content

 Assets: how they work

-There are three types of asset files.
+There are two types of asset files.

 Static assets are stylesheets (CSS), JavaScript (JS) and image files which make GOV.UK look the way it does.